An Explicit non-Poissonian Pair Correlation Function: Introduction

-Figure~\ref{fig:PCS} shows a comparison of $F_N(s)$ and the limit function $F(s)$ for $N=1.000$, which indicates that the speed of convergence of $F_N(s)$ to the function $F(s)$ in Theorem~\ref{main:thm} is relatively fast.
+Figure~\ref{fig:PCS} shows a comparison of $F_N(s)$ and the limit function $F(s)$ for $N=1,000$, which indicates that the speed of convergence of $F_N(s)$ to the function $F(s)$ in Theorem~\ref{main:thm} is relatively fast.
 Indeed, Theorem~\ref{thm:bounds} makes this statement more precise.
-Moreover, we see from Theorem~\ref{main:thm} that $F(s)$ is a continuous function.\\[12pt] In even more explicit terms, the limiting function is thus for the first four values of $k$ equal to
+Moreover, from Theorem~\ref{main:thm} we see that $F(s)$ is a continuous function.\ with